LucaReggiani/AutomaticSummarization/README.md

 # NLP AUTOMATIC SUMMARIZATION

-Read the report to know more about the project
+Read the report "NLPAutomaticSummarization.pdf" to know more about the project.